lina2761991/The-Pragmmatic-Programmer/README.md

 * maintenance is always beig done, main thing is dont repeat your self (DRY) method
 * Try as much as possible to reduce the duplication and put things into functions to reuse them
-* sometimes 2 functions have different names but they do the same thing ,but the knoweldge they represent is different, this is not duplication, this is a coincidence often developers duplicate the same thing in the same project without knowing, thats why u have to pay attention on the daily scrum meeting , read ur collegue code and documentation and reuse it if its useful for you , generally if a code is easy to read and is reusuable then its a good code
+* sometimes 2 functions have different names but they do the same thing ,but the knoweldge they represent is different, this is not duplication, this is a coincidence
+* often developers duplicate the same thing in the same project without knowing, thats why u have to pay attention on the daily scrum meeting , read ur collegue code and documentation and reuse it if its useful for you , generally if a code is easy to read and is reusuable then its a good code

 ## Orthogonality( decoupling)
 * non orthogonal is like a helicopter system , too complicated , whenever you touch just one simple thing , smthg else gets affected , the whole system is so interconnected and complex , you cant focus on fixing just one thing without the other
 * orthogonal systems, they are composed of elements that aren't inter-dependent on each other, the interfaces are linked but deep inside each element has its own structure, so if you wanna fix something you focus on just one thing, not the whole system
-### benefits of orthogonality:
+### Benefits of orthogonality:

         *  increase productivity and reduce risk
         * better to focus on small thing
         * re-usability
         * fix particular area, less spreading bad functionalities
         * you can do this tricky test to check your orthogonality; you say if I make a slight change in my system in a specific thing, how would this affect the entire thing have the habit of refactoring
         * orthogonality + Dry => flexible system

 ## Reversibility:
 * Be prepared for changes.
 * Tip 14: There are no Final Decisions.